apereo/cas/docs/cas-server-documentation/installation/Maven-Overlay-Installation.md

 It is common to customize or extend the functionality of CAS by developing Java components that implement CAS APIs or to include third-party source by Maven dependency references.
 Including third-party source is trivial; simply include the relevant dependency in the overlay `pom.xml` or `build.gradle` file.
-In order to include custom Java source, it should be included under a `src/java/main` directory in the overlay project source tree.
+In order to include custom Java source, it should be included under a `src/main/java` directory in the overlay project source tree.

     ├── src
     │   ├── main
     │   │   ├── java
     │   │   │   └── edu
-    │   │   │       └── vt
+    │   │   │       └── sso
     │   │   │           └── middleware
     │   │   │               └── cas
     │   │   │                   ├── audit